MauoHardy/Sokoban/README.md

 # Sokoban Warehouse Game (Assembly Implementation)

 ## Overview
 The Sokoban Warehouse Game is implemented in Assembly language for an 8x8 LED matrix-based environment.
 The game features player-controlled movement to push a box onto a designated target while avoiding obstacles such as walls.
 The implementation includes multiplayer support and an improved random number generator.

+# I have included the official documentation in a pdf format in this repo.

 ## License
 The project repsitory is not public according to the Academic Conduct of UofT, for access to the private repo email me at hj.shah@mail.utoronto.ca